Tutor: Mehrdad Borna

-Mehrdad Borna has over 16 years’ architecture, sustainability and environmental design experience in professional practice and higher education.
-In addition to teaching, Mehrdad offers consultation and advice to a range of air quality and environmental design related projects, both in the private and public sector.
+Mehrdad Borna has more than 17 years of experience in architecture, sustainability, and environmental design, gained through professional practice, higher education and the public sector.
+In addition to teaching, Mehrdad provides consultation and advice on various air quality, NZC, retrofit and environmental design projects in both the private and public sectors.

-TES modules offer a multi-scale approach to the study and practice of environmental design and its integration to the architectural design process.
+TES modules offers a multi-scale approach to the study and practice of environmental design and its integration to the architectural design process.

 TES modules are structured as a combination of theoretical lectures immediately followed by applicative workshops ranging from climate to microclimate analysis of a site to building analysis and human comfort.
 Talks by guest practitioners and researchers complete the students’ learning experience.